 At first glance, this conflicts with the financial benefits of downsizing.
 Hobbies tend to cost money and resources, but with the benefits of living in a smaller home in an active adult community, your hobby could actually make you money.
 Since keeping your home clean and in good shape requires less time than it did before and with most HOAs already taking care of some of your home maintenance, you’ll find yourself with a more open schedule.

 There are several active adult communities that have art and lapidary studios, woodworking shops, and groups and classes for residents to learn from each other.
-The extra time may also give you the option to work part time, further protecting your retirement savings.
-With all of the financial benefits to downsizing, it’s easy to see why active adults and retirees are deciding to ditch size for serenity.
+The extra time may also give you the option to work part-time, further protecting your retirement savings.